PASTAplus/content-x/templates/resources/iam.md

 [TOC]

 The **Identity and Access Manager (IAM)** is a security framework designed to protect resources across all EDI applications.
-Built on industry-standard OAuth protocols, IAM integrates directly with identity partners including GitHub, Google, Microsoft, and ORCiD.
+Built on the industry-standard OAuth2 authorization protocol, IAM integrates directly with identity providers including ORCiD, Google, Microsoft, and GitHub.

-### Access Control & Profiles

-IAM manages access to system and user resources using a straight-forward permission hierarchy: READER, EDITOR, and OWNER.

-- **Creating Profiles:** Signing in to [IAM](https://auth.edirepository.org) automatically generates a free profile for you and issues you a unique EDI identifier.
-This identifier distinguishes you across all EDI applications.
-- **Multiple Accounts:** Each profile is linked to a single identity provider account.
-You can create multiple profiles by signing in with different accounts—even from the same provider.
-- **Linking Profiles:** Separate profiles can be linked together to represent a single user, automatically combining the permission sets of all linked profiles into one.

-### Additional Capabilities

-Beyond simple authentication, IAM provides tools to manage your data and account:

-- **Permissions Management:** Directly control who can view or modify your published data packages.
-- **User Groups:** Create groups and assign colleagues to streamline permissions across multiple resources at once.
-- **Profile Administration:** Update your account details, such as your display name or email address.
-- **API Access Keys:** Generate and manage access keys for programmatic interaction and automated API workflows.

 <img class="screen-shot" src="/static/images/IAM-Sign-In.png" width="95%">

+## Profiles & Access Control

+- **Create a profile automatically:** IAM enables you to authenticate in EDI applications using your preferred identity provider.
+When you sign in to [IAM](https://auth.edirepository.org), IAM creates a free profile and assigns you a unique EDI identifier (EDI-ID).
+This identifier represents you across EDI applications.
+- **Manage resource access:** IAM lets you grant **Reader**, **Editor**, and **Owner** permissions to control who can view, modify, or administer your resources.

+## Additional Capabilities

+In addition to authentication, IAM provides tools for account and data management:

+- **Permissions management:** Control who can view or modify your published data packages.
+- **User groups:** Create groups and assign colleagues to simplify permissions across multiple resources.
+- **Profile administration:** Update profile details such as display name and email address.
+- **API Access Keys:** Create and manage keys for automated programmatic access.

+# Main Pages

-The IAM website is divided into five major sections: **Profile**, **Accounts**, **Groups**, **Memberships**, and **Permissions**, along with a drop-down **Profile menu** from the avatar button at the upper right.
-Each of these sections and the drop-down menu are described below:
+The IAM website has five main pages: **Profile**, **Accounts**, **Groups**, **Memberships**, and **Permissions**, along with a drop-down Profile menu from the avatar button at the upper right.
+Each of these pages and the drop-down menu are described below.

 ## Profile

-The *Profile* page displays information about you, the signed-in user, including your username, EDI identifier (EDI-ID), email address (if set), and whether you have consented to notification by email of relevant information.
-The important element of this page is the EDI identifier, which can be copied using the copy button (<svg class="icon-char" viewBox="0 0 16 16">
+The **Profile** page displays information about you, the signed-in user, including your username, EDI identifier (EDI-ID), email address (if set), and whether you have consented to notification by email of relevant information.
+The main element of this page is your EDI identifier, which can be copied using the copy button (<svg class="icon-char" viewBox="0 0 16 16">
     <path d="M0 6.75C0 5.784.784 5 1.75 5h1.5a.75.75 0 0 1 0 1.5h-1.5a.25.25 0 0 0-.25.25v7.5c0 .138.112.25.25.25h7.5a.25.25 0 0 0 .25-.25v-1.5a.75.75 0 0 1 1.5 0v1.5A1.75 1.75 0 0 1 9.25 16h-7.5A1.75 1.75 0 0 1 0 14.25Z" />
     <path d="M5 1.75C5 .784 5.784 0 6.75 0h7.5C15.216 0 16 .784 16 1.75v7.5A1.75 1.75 0 0 1 14.25 11h-7.5A1.75 1.75 0 0 1 5 9.25Zm1.75-.25a.25.25 0 0 0-.25.25v7.5c0 .138.112.25.25.25h7.5a.25.25 0 0 0 .25-.25v-7.5a.25.25 0 0 0-.25-.25Z" />
   </svg>) for use in other applications.